Constructive dismissal in UK law

 What is unfair dismissal?

-This type of dismissal is when the employer terminates employment outside of one the categories detailed below.
+This type of dismissal is when the employer terminates employment outside of the categories detailed below.
 Fair termination of employment can be made (subject to the correct process) for the following reasons:

 - Capability or qualifications